johnrobisoniv/GTiff-compare/README.md

 # GTiff-compare
 Compare Two Rectified GeoTIFF Images

 A quick-and-dirty comparison of bands between two rectified GeoTiffs can be a really handy tool - I was inspired by the work Dr Sang-Ho Yun did NASA's Jet Propulsion Lab to help direct rescuers to the areas that sustained the most damage after the 2015 Nepal earthquakes.
-(Link to further info below)
+His team had a key insight - where the ground moved the most would likely be where the worst damage was, right?
+Satellites collecting Digital Elevation Model data (DEM) take very accurate measurements of the altitude of their pixels.
+Comparing a DEM image taken before an earthquake with one after will show how badly areas were affected.
+(Link to further info below.)

 This script will work with two images that are rectified - that is, each pixel on Image A corresponds exactly on the earth's surface with the pixel drawn from the same index on Image B.